 The answer depends on:

-U.S. immigration laws provide limited ways for a person to get a green card.
-The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives, mainly spouses, parents, and children of U.S. citizens and permanent residents), and employment (in most cases, conditioned on the U.S. employer being unable to find U.S. workers who are qualified, willing, and able to take the job).
+U.S. immigration law provides limited ways for a person to get a green card.
+The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives, mainly husbands or wives, parents, and children of U.S. citizens and lawful permanent residents), and employment (in most cases, conditioned on a job offer from a U.S. employer who is willing to offer sponsorship and take on the task of proving that it couldn't find U.S. workers who were qualified, willing, and able to take the job).

 Your basis for green card eligibility is important, in that it partially determines whether you are eligible to use a procedure called "Adjustment of Status" (AOS) in order to apply.
 The AOS procedure allows you to file your green card application, attend an in-person interview, and receive a decision all without leaving the United States—and in some cases, without regard to whether you were out of status in the first place, which can be hugely beneficial.

 Immediate relatives of U.S. citizens (spouses, parents, and unmarried children under 21) who entered the U.S. legally (as you did with the F-1 visa), for example, can apply for a green card using the Adjustment of Status procedure regardless of whether they're out of status when they apply.

 People granted asylum can also adjust status, even if they entered the U.S. illegally or spent time here out of status.

 Employment-based applicants who have spent no more than 180 days out of status in the U.S. are eligible for AOS.

 Most other people, however, cannot use AOS, but must instead apply for their green card using a process called consular processing.
 That involves attending their visa (green card) interview at a U.S. embassy or consulate in their home country.
 And that can create problems, as described next.